 In the past, best practices dictated that only ecommerce sites necessitated HTTPS encryption.
 Other sites that were not gathering credit card information or other sensitive data were developed using HTTP.

 That has all changed over the past year.
 Google has strongly advocated that sites adopt HTTPS encryption, the industry standard for ensuring the security and integrity of data traveling between a website and browser.
-Next month, Chrome will begin to mark all pages that are still in HTTP as “not secure” which will push the transition to a head.
+In July 2018, Chrome will begin to mark all pages that are still in HTTP as “not secure” which will push the transition to a head.

 If you have not yet changed your site from HTTP to HTTPS, now is the time.